bitsmuggler/frontend-architecture-map/README.md

 Discuss for each of this activity or task how often the content will be updated:

 * Rare (0)
+    * The content is updated very rarely, e.g. < once a month.
 * Occasional (1)
+    * The content is updated occasionally, e.g. 1-3 times a month.
 * Regularly (2)
+    * The content is updated regularly, e.g. 1-3 times a week.
 * Frequent (3)
+    * The content is updated frequently, e.g. > 3 times a week or on a daily basis.

 ### Go through the user expectations (user related quality attributes)